DianneJ63/DianneJ63/README.md

-- 👋 Hi, I’m @DianneJ63
+- 👋 Hi, I’m @DianneJ_DataInsights
-- 👀 I’m interested in Data Analytics
+- 👀 I am a Data Analyst / Digital Insights Analyst
-- 🌱 I’m know Tableau,  SQL, Lookerml, Google Analytics
+- 🌱 I know Tableau,  SQL, Lookerml, Google Analytics
-- 💞️ I want to learn Python
+- 💞️ I have recently been certified in Python and MS Azure Fundamentals of AI
+- I'm looking for a new job
-- 📫 How to reach me diannej63@gmail.com
+- 📫 How to reach me DianneJohnson.DataAnalyst@gmail.com

 <!---
 DianneJ63/DianneJ63 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.